Observers for compressible Navier-Stokes equation: Additional study of the observer in dimension 1

 Such coupling of Fourier modes will numerically slightly degrade the performance of the observer, as at any time, some energy will be transferred between different Fourier modes, as in the full nonlinear model.

 If we rewrite equation~\eqref{eqwave2d1} (for simplicity with $\rho_0=1$), we get:

-Then, for simplicity reasons, assuming $v$ only has one single Fourier mode $k$ at a given time, equation~\eqref{eqmode2} rewrites:
+Then, for simplicity reasons, assuming $v$ only has one single Fourier mode $k$, equation~\eqref{eqmode2} rewrites:

-Indeed, only the 0th order term ($L$) in the Fourier decomposition of $\mathbbm{1}_\Omega$ will be kept through the convolution with $v$ (or one of its derivatives).
+Indeed, only the 0th order term ($L$, from~\eqref{fourier1}) in the Fourier decomposition of $\mathbbm{1}_\Omega$ will be kept through the convolution with $v$ (or one of its derivatives).
 So, the decay rate becomes

 Of course, this is an approximation, as even if $v$ only has a single Fourier mode at time $t=0$, the convolution with a characteristic function leads to mode mixing, as in a nonlinear situation.
-But we assume here that most of the energy is along mode $k$ (if only this mode is present at the initial time), which is confirmed by numerical experiments.
+But we assume here that most of the energy is along mode $k$ (if only this mode is present at the initial time), which will be confirmed by numerical experiments in next section.